 This step is where we see a lot of brands f*%$ing up.
 If your business is about selling designer shoes and your brand colors are red and black, then your Instagram images should reflect those colors.
 Reinforcing your branding through your images and content will strengthen your brand and keep it at the top of the minds of customers who are visiting your page.

 Also, if you are going to apply a filter to your images, please make sure to only choose one, and keep it consistent with your other images.
-We get that there are a lot of great options out there, but by choosing one you will have a grid that is much more organized and will look cleaner.
+We get that there are a lot of options out there, but by choosing one you will have a grid that is much more organized and will look cleaner.
 Personally I think Instagram's filters are pretty cheesy, so we developed our own filter for our IG.
 We can develop a custom filter for you too!
 Click here to email me about this.

 Check out how we rebranded Eyeland Lash's Instagram and what a HUGE difference it made when we started using their brand colors!
 Which account would you be more likely to follow?